 Key Areas

-mentoring and advising • student success • student success hub • undergraduate student resources • academic intervention • academic technology • advising professional development • belongingness interventions
+Mentoring and advising • training and development • student success • student success hub • undergraduate student resources • academic intervention • academic technology • action research

 Associate Vice Provost Role

-As the Associate Vice Provost of Student Success and Advising, Dr. Belback leads the University of Pittsburgh’s collaborative vision for holistic advising, mentoring and student success by connecting campus innovators, advisors, faculty, and students.
-She spearheads the implementation of the Undergraduate Academic Advising Coordination, as Pitt moves from a decentralized to a shared advising model in an effort to streamline the student experience and boost student success measures.
+As the inaugural Associate Vice Provost of Student Success and Advising, Dr. Belback leads the University of Pittsburgh’s collaborative vision for holistic advising, mentoring and student success by connecting campus innovators, advisors, faculty, and students.
+She spearheads the implementation of the Undergraduate Academic Advising Coordination Project, as Pitt moves from a decentralized to a shared advising model to streamline the student experience and boost student success measures for over 21,000 undergraduate students.
+Through this model, 13 undergraduate college and school directors (and associated academic advising units with over 120 full-time staff) report to Belback, who coordinates shared intervention strategies, expectations, assessment, and goals.

 Professional Biography

-A proud first-generation college student herself, Dr. Belback has a long history of educating and working with at-promise student populations.
-Prior to joining Pitt, she served as the Director of Advising and Division of Undergraduate Studies Coordinator at The Pennsylvania State University, Greater Allegheny Campus, where the first-generation and limited-income student population is over 50%.
-Belback also served the campus as the Program Director for TRIO Student Support Services.
+A proud first-generation college student herself, Belback has a long history of educating and working with at-promise student populations.
+Prior to Pitt, she served as the Director of Advising and the Division of Undergraduate Studies at The Pennsylvania State University, Greater Allegheny, where the first-generation and low-income student population is over 50%.
+Belback also served as the campus Program Director for TRIO Student Support Services.
 Earlier in her career, Belback’s focus was on rural education, where she taught high school English, was a cooperative lead for pre-service teachers, and a temporary faculty member for secondary education at California University of Pennsylvania.

 Education & Training